-After more than six months of discussions, consultations, and information sharing, we have reached a settlement (Tuesday, September 2, 2025) in collaboration with customer representatives.
-This settlement outlines to the Nova Scotia Energy Board (NSEB) revenue required to support the investments needed to meet the needs of customers in Nova Scotia—today and into the future.
+After more than six months of discussions, consultations, and information sharing, we developed a consensus approach with customer representatives to make a General Rate Application (GRA) filing for 2026–2027 customer rates (Tuesday, September 2, 2025).
+The GRA outlines to the Nova Scotia Energy Board (NSEB) revenue required to support the investments needed to meet the needs of customers in Nova Scotia—today and into the future.

-If approved, the residential rate impact of this settlement is expected to be in the range of approximately 4.1% average annual increases for both 2026 and 2027.
-Other customers, including small business and industrial customers, would see similar or lower increases.
-The settlement proposes an average 2.1% rate increase across all customer groups for 2026 and 2027, including residential, small business, and industrial customers.
+If approved, the residential rate impact of the filing is expected to be approximately 3.9% in each of 2026 and 2027.
+Other customers, including small business and industrial customers, would see similar or lower increases, resulting in a proposed overall average annual rate increase across all customer groups (including residential, small business, and industrial customers) of 2% in each of 2026 and 2027.

 The Energy Board will make a final determination on rates for each customer group.